-We are taking a different approach and working with farmers as co-creators to help us make the right choices regarding digital technologies, tools and techniques.
-We are working closely with our partners in the different business sectors to find the best solutions that focus on real farmer problems.
+IFA promotes farmers as being central to the innovation process and should be seen as co-creators to help us make the right choices regarding the development and exploitation of new technologies, tools and techniques.
+We are working closely with our partners in the different business and research sectors to find the best solutions that focus on real farmer problems.
 We are here to support and work with farmers as they embark on what can be a steep learning curve.

 Subscribe here if you want to be kept informed what we are doing in this fast moving and exciting area!

 Horizon 2020 Projects